tomhiggins/BishBashBosh/README.md

 There are many ways to find this out depending on the type of machine you are using to run this.
 On Linux, go to the machine that is running the audio server and cut and paste this into a Terminal/Command Line...
 **echo "$(ip addr | grep 'state UP' -A2 | tail -n1 | awk '{print $2}' | cut -f1 -d'/')"**
-The result will be a number like  **192.168.1.23** so to listen to the stream from anywhere on that network just point your Audio app to **http://192.168.1.23:8085**
+The result will be a number like  **192.168.1.23** This is the IP number of that machine.
+So in this example to listen to the stream from anywhere on that network just point your Audio app to **http://192.168.1.23:8085**

 **This is cool but I do not want to stream podcasts, I have a ton of directories of music I want to stream out to my local  network.
-Please, how can I use one line of code and be an InstaDJRadioStation??? ***
+Please, how can I use one line of code and be an InstaDJRadioStation??? **